-To insure a safe, comfortable IV sedation experience, there are some important things to let your dentist know during your consultation.
+To insure a safe, comfortable IV sedation root canal experience, there are some important things to let your dentist know during your consultation.
 A complete medical history is critical and includes:

 - All medical conditions for which you are currently receiving treatment